Ginger Extract Print Page

 What is ginger?

 - Ginger is a plant with leafy stems and flowers.
 Ginger spice comes from the roots of the plant.
-It is often used to flavour drinks and foods.
+It is often used to flavor drinks and foods.

 What it is it used for in people with rheumatic conditions?